GB49/GABB/GABB/README.md

 ## Example

-This is a basic example which shows you how use GABB with the mtcars data.set:
+This is a basic example which showing how to use GABB with the mtcars data.set:

 ``` r
 library(GABB)